Welcome to Matrix Education

 Still, still to hear her tender-taken breath,

 Tone refers to the poet’s attitude towards a subject in a poem.
-(Do not confuse with mood)
+(Don’t confuse it with mood)

 Like mood, it is created through word choice, metre, rhythm, figurative language etc.